 Why Study Abroad in Germany?

 Nestled in the heart of the European continent, Germany has long attracted students with world-class education, rich cultural heritage, and a vibrant economy.
-If you are considering where to study abroad, Germany may be an excellent destination for you: you can study any subject (including excellent opportunities for students in STEM fields) at universities in both large cities and smaller communities.
+If you are considering where to study abroad, Germany may be an excellent destination for you: you can study any subject (including excellent opportunities for students in STEM fields and even programs entirely in English) at universities in both large cities and smaller communities.
 You can learn the German language, experience daily life, and come back from your study abroad experience with a wider worldview.
-Scroll to learn more about studying abroad in Germany and the German Academic Exchange Service (DAAD).Read FAQs
+Best of all, degrees are internationally recognized and since German universities don’t charge tuition fees, you won’t break your bank.
+Scroll to learn more about studying abroad in Germany and how the German Academic Exchange Service (DAAD) can help you finance your stay.

 Universities in Germany